mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ## Configure email settings {#configure-email-settings}

+Email settings are defined in a dedicated section of the message preset configuration.

 ![](../assets/preset-email.png)

+To define the email settings associated to the message preset, follow the steps below:

 1. Select the type of message that will be sent with the preset: **Transactional** or **Marketing**.